Redd Foxx: Personal life

 Foxx was married four times.
 His first marriage was to Evelyn Killebrew in 1948 and ended in divorce in 1951.

 On July 5, 1956, Foxx married Betty Jean Harris, a showgirl and dancer who was a colleague of LaWanda Page (later to play Foxx's TV rival Aunt Esther on Sanford and Son).
 They met at a nightclub where they were appearing on the same bill.
 As per their agreement, Harris gave up her career in show business to become a full-time housewife.
 Foxx adopted Harris's nine-year-old daughter Debraca, who assumed the surname "Foxx."
 Harris handled most of Foxx's business ventures such as Redd Foxx Enterprises, which included a chain of record stores in Los Angeles.
 The couple separated in 1974 due to Foxx's infidelity.
 After 18 years of marriage, Foxx filed for divorce on the grounds of incompatibility in May 1974.
 He also obtained a restraining order that prevented Harris from "removing, hiding or secreting property" from their home in Las Vegas, and she had to return $110,000 that was removed from bank accounts.
 Foxx was absent from Debraca's wedding in 1975.

 Foxx married his third wife, Joi Yun Chi Chung, at the Thunderbird Hotel in Las Vegas on December 31, 1976.
 Foxx met Joi, who was 20 years his junior, when she was a cocktail waitress at the Las Vegas Hilton, shortly after her arrival from Korea.
 After Foxx filed for divorce in October 1979, she responded with her own divorce suit charging him with cruelty.
 During their divorce proceedings, Foxx told Jet magazine: "I've been married three times and I'm out."
 He added: "I'd rather have kids because when I give up all this money on divorce, it should go to the children and not some guy."
 Their divorce was finalized in 1981; Foxx paid a $300,000 divorce settlement.

 In July 1991, Foxx wed Kaho Cho from Seoul, South Korea.
-They met at Bally's Hotel and Casino in Las Vegas.
-Despite denouncing marriage after his third divorce, Foxx told Jet magazine that he married Cho because she stuck by him through his trials and tribulations with the IRS.
+They met at Bally's Hotel and Casino in Las Vegas in March 1989.
+Despite renouncing marriage after his third divorce, Foxx told Jet magazine that he married Cho because she stuck by him through his trials and tribulations with the IRS.
 "She saw me with a nickel.
 And hopefully, she will see me with a dollar.
 I'll give her seventy-five cents of it," he said.
 They were married at Little Church of the West in Las Vegas followed by a reception at the Hacienda Hotel.